-Drugs that have been used in date rapes include flunitrazepam (Rohypnol) and gamma-hydroxybutyrate (GHB).
-These drugs inhibit a person's ability to resist sexual assault.
+Drugs that have been used in date rapes (sexual assaults) include flunitrazepam (Rohypnol) and gamma-hydroxybutyrate (GHB).

 Gamma-hydroxybutyrate (GHB) is a central nervous system depressant.
 GHB is a clear, odourless liquid that looks like water and so can be added to a beverage without the person knowing it.
 It may also be used in the form of a white powder.
 GHB is also known as liquid ecstasy, G, or soap.